WoW: The Ten Commandments of Group Play – Retro Articles from 2009

 The seventh commandment: “Thou shalt not steal aggro”.

 Aggro management is the be-all and end-all of group play.
 As long as the enemies are hitting the tank and the healer only has to focus on that, hardly anything can go wrong.
-For the tank, this means: For everyone, build up some aggro on the enemies so they don’t gravitate towards the healer, because his healing spells create threat on every mob.
+For the tank, this means: For everyone, up some aggro on the enemies so they don’t gravitate towards the healer, because his healing spells create threat on every mob.
 As a damage dealer, on the other hand, you should only deal damage to the tank’s main target, and only enough there so that they don’t suddenly find you much more interesting than that stupid tin can over there.
 Add-ons like Omen are a great help in controlling aggro.
 But if you’re attracting aggro through an insane series of critical hits, for heaven’s sake don’t run away from the tank!
 A huge beast that looks really evil and hungry is chasing you, but running away won’t help either.
 Run towards the tank, stop dealing damage and wait.

 The eighth commandment: “Those who buff and pay attention will be saved; but those who don’t buff will be damned.”